Archomeda/csl-ambient-sounds-tuner/README.md

 - The values of `AudioManager.instance.m_properties.m_ambients`.
 - The values of `m_audioInfo` within an `EffectInfo` that is a `SoundEffect`.

-*Incompatible:*
+The following mods are known to be **incompatible**:
+- *[ARIS] Remove Cows* <br>
+  This mod basically removes the sound effects of the cows in the same location where Ambient Sounds Tuner changes the volume.
+However, Ambient Sounds Tuner allows you to customize the volume of the cows.
+Therefore, [ARIS] Remove Cows is not needed when using Ambient Sounds Tuner and has to be disabled or removed.
-- [ARIS] Remove Seagulls
+- *[ARIS] Remove Seagulls* <br>
-  - This mod basically removes the sound effects of the seagulls in the same location where Ambient Sounds Tuner changes the volume.
+  This mod basically removes the sound effects of the seagulls in the same location where Ambient Sounds Tuner changes the volume.
 However, Ambient Sounds Tuner allows you to customize the volume of the seagulls.
 Therefore, [ARIS] Remove Seagulls is not needed when using Ambient Sounds Tuner and has to be disabled or removed.
+- *[ARIS] Remove Pigs* <br>
+  This mod basically removes the sound effects of the pigs in the same location where Ambient Sounds Tuner changes the volume.
+However, Ambient Sounds Tuner allows you to customize the volume of the pigs.
+Therefore, [ARIS] Remove Pigs is not needed when using Ambient Sounds Tuner and has to be disabled or removed.
-- SilenceObnoxiousSirens
+- *SilenceObnoxiousSirens* <br>
-  - This mod basically sets the volume of every siren to 0 in the same location as Ambient Sounds Tuner does.
+  This mod basically sets the volume of every siren to 0 in the same location as Ambient Sounds Tuner does.
 However, Ambient Sounds Tuner allows you to customize the volume of each siren.
 Therefore, SilenceObnoxiousSirens is not needed when using Ambient Sounds Tuner and has to be disabled or removed.

+If you happen to have one or more of these mods installed and enabled, you will be warned in the debug log (F7).
+Please do not report issues with these mods as they are incompatible.

 ## Contributing
 I'm open for any contributions you can make.
 If you find a bug, create an issue